-There are countless wonderful things about dogs.
-Anal glands are not among those things.
+There are countless wonderful things about canines.
+Dog anal glands are not among those things.

-Anal glands, as their name implies, are glands located adjacent to the anus.
+Dog anal glands, as their name implies, are glands located adjacent to the anus.
 Each dog has a pair of them.
 They are relatively simple as far as glands go: They consist of a bulb and a duct.
 They produce a fluid with a a singular odor.
 It smells like a combination of rotting fish and feces.
-Once you have smelled it you will never forget it -- so I hope you never smell it.
-Sadly, most dog owners' noses have been tainted with the aroma of anal glands at some point or other.
+Once you have smelled it you will never forget it — so I hope you never smell it.
+Sadly, most dog owners’ noses have been tainted with the aroma of dog anal glands at some point or other.

 Sometimes, however, things go wrong.

 Dogs’ anal glands may empty spontaneously.
 This commonly is referred to as “shooting the glands” because the nasty fluid, with its concomitant strongly unpleasant odor, has a way of spraying onto nearby objects.
 Anything that causes fear, stress, or excitement may trigger a dog to shoot his glands.
 This appears to be linked to sudden contraction of the muscles in the area.

 Many things unrelated to fear, stress, and excitement also tend to cause dogs to shoot their glands.
 Examples include being invited onto a new sofa or into a new car, being invited onto the bed for the first time, being in the presence of a person who is wearing especially fancy clothes (in which case the fluid will be directed onto the clothes), and the presence of guests (especially one’s boss or a new romantic interest) in the house.
 In these cases the cause of the anal gland release appears to be Murphy’s Law.